rocket-pool/RPIPs/RPIPs/RPIP-53.md

 ```

 - Eligible claimers for Entry A are determined at the time of claiming.
-- Entry C will only be claimable by C for all time (unless C become a node operator prior to claiming, in which case the typical node operator rules for Houston apply).
+- Entry C will only be claimable by C for all time (unless C becomes a node operator prior to claiming, in which case the typical node operator rules for Houston apply).
 - Likewise, Entry D will only be claimable by D for all time (following the same conditions listed above).

 Here ideally the RPL from both A and B would fall under the entry for D but because v10 doesn't require recursively assessing withdrawal addresses, this doesn't happen.